etsy/411/docs/HowTo/NewESSource.md

 Fields
 ------

 - `hosts`: A list of hosts in your ES cluster to query.
+You can pass HTTP Basic auth credentials via the URL.
 - `index_hosts`: A list of hosts in your ES cluster to create documents on.
 If empty, defaults to `hosts`.
 - `ssl_cert`: The full path to the ssl certificate of the server (if using self signed certs).
 - `index`: The index to query.
 If `null`, will query all indices.